-- Equipment: good trekking shoes, warm clothes and rain jacket (depending on the forecast), picnic, water, ID card, and your own technical material if you have it (if not, you can rent it with me).
+- Maximum group size: 4 to 8 people, depending on the chosen program and the level of the participants. - If you don't have your own equipment, I can lend you the helmet, the harness, the belay device, rope and "Longe VF") for 5€ per person. - Equipment: good trekking shoes, warm clothes and rain jacket (depending on the forecast), picnic, water, ID card, and your own technical material if you have it (if not, you can rent it with me).

 I discovered the mountain with my parents at a young age thanks to hiking and alpine skiing.
 Around 12 years old, I started climbing, and it rapidly became a real passion, allowing me to live moments of intense adventure and escape.
 I dedicated most of my free time to it, which allowed me to reach a good level fast.